lunarphp/lunar/docs/src/upgrading.md

     | Users Table ID
     |--------------------------------------------------------------------------
     |
-    | GetCandy adds a relationship to your 'users' table and by default assumes
+    | Lunar adds a relationship to your 'users' table and by default assumes
     | a 'bigint'.
 You can change this to either an 'int' or 'uuid'.
     |
     */